jianshu93/annembed/README.md

 ## Contributions

-The logo was designed by Jianshu Zao.
+The logo was designed by Jianshu Zhao.

 ## License